alex21347/Factorio_Cluster_Analysis/README.md

 <br/>
 <br/>
 <img src="sim_clust.PNG" alt="pcf" width="300"/>
 However, Matern cluster process does not encapsulate all the desired properties.
-The population of the enemy base clusters seems dependent on the distance from the origin (further away gives bigger clusters), thus for a more accurate model we must construct a gibbs process that also takes the distance to the origin as a parameter.
+Namely, the population of the enemy base clusters seems dependent on the distance from the origin (further away gives bigger clusters), thus for a more accurate model we must construct a gibbs process that also takes the distance to the origin as a parameter.